 Since its inception in 2014, the BBI JU has contributed to developing a sustainable bio-based industry sector in Europe, providing environmental and socio-economic benefits for European citizens.
 In particular, BBI JU projects have contributed to:

-Leveraging investments: the first nine BBI JU flagship projects will mobilise €1.2 billion contribution from the private sector for a BBI JU funding of about €195 million.
-By 2024, the total industry’s participation in BBI JU projects is expected to be nearly three times higher than the BBI JU funding.
+Attracting investments: €2.5 billion of private investments will be leveraged by €272 million of BBI JU funding for the first 14 flagship projects.
+By 2024, the total industry’s participation in BBI JU-funded projects is expected to be nearly three times higher than the BBI JU funding.

-Boosting innovation: 80% of projects create knowledge and come up with scientific breakthroughs.
-41% have produced new patents and IP rights, and 11% created spin-offs and start-ups.
+Boosting innovation: 81% of projects create knowledge and come up with scientific breakthroughs.
+44% have produced new patents and IP rights, and 13% created spin-offs and start-ups.

 Supporting primary producers: 32% of projects help primary producers, such as European farmers, diversify their income sources, thus contributing to rural development.

 Protecting health: 44% of BBI JU-funded projects produce healthier products than their fossil-based equivalents.
 Some of them focus on developing safer solvents and chemicals, while others develop bio-based pesticides, thus giving farmers sustainable alternatives for crop protection.
 Moreover, circular bio-based production processes contribute to considerably reducing waste and plastic pollution.

 Enabling change: 61% of the projects provide training and education in the bioeconomy, preparing students, researchers, and professionals for new jobs in the sector.
 Additionally, 68% of the projects increase the awareness and understanding of the bio-based economy amongst citizens and empower them to become actors of change.